19 Dec 2019

 - Form T439: A signed declaration from self-employed witnesses claiming loss of earnings.
-Claim can include travel expenses, loss of earning, accommodation expenses and more.
+The claim can include travel expenses, loss of earning, accommodation expenses and more.

 - Form TSF4: Witnesses in full-time can use this form to claim for attending the tribunal.
-Claim can include travel expenses, loss of earning, accommodation expenses and more.
+The claim can include travel expenses, loss of earning, accommodation expenses and more.

 Employment tribunal timeline